Tracing Moral Foundations in Large Language Models: Steering: Implementation Details and Extended Analysis

+\textbf{Micro-steering recovers slope on the alignment-inertial foundations.} Intervening along the decoder directions of the top-$10$ SAE features (Section~\ref{sec:result2_anatomy}) produces non-trivial behavioral slopes on \textit{Authority} and \textit{Loyalty} where macro-steering is nearly flat, consistent with the main-text scatter showing micro slopes systematically exceeding macro slopes ($17/20$ cells above $y=x$, OLS slope $2.57$; Figure~\ref{fig:steering_curves} Panel B).
+This pattern suggests that compliance-related moral signals are not \emph{erased} by alignment but are partially \emph{submerged} into the Social Norm direction; sparse-feature interventions recover causal access to circuit components that the dense vector averages out.

+\textbf{Linear response is a strong descriptive model in both parameterizations.} For both macro- and micro-steering, all five foundations satisfy the linear-response quality filter ($R^2 \geq 0.90$, $p \leq 0.05$, $k^\alpha > 0$; Appendix~\ref{appx:Steering}), validating the reduction of full dose--response curves to a single slope $k^\rho$ in the main-text summary.

-\subsubsection{General Performance Measurement after Steering}
+\subsection{General Performance Measurement after Steering}

-To quantify whether moral steering affects the model's general capability, we evaluate the steered model on the MMLU benchmark \cite{hendrycks2020measuring}, which covers 57 subjects spanning STEM, humanities, and social sciences.
+To quantify whether moral steering affects the model's general capability, we evaluate steered models on the MMLU benchmark~\cite{hendrycks2020measuring} following previous work \citep{chen2025persona}, which covers 57 subjects spanning STEM, humanities, and social sciences.

-\paragraph{Evaluation set.} We randomly sample $n=2000$ questions from the MMLU test set using a fixed random seed (seed=42) to ensure that the same question set is used across all steering conditions.
-We report both overall accuracy and subject-wise accuracy aggregated over MMLU domains.
+\paragraph{Evaluation set.} We randomly sample $n=2000$ questions from the MMLU test set using a fixed seed (seed = 42) to ensure that the same question set is used across all steering conditions and across all models.

-\paragraph{Steering configuration.} We evaluate the model under the same inference-time intervention used in our main steering experiments.
-For a controlled comparison, we run \emph{both} macro-steering (concept vectors) and micro-steering (SAE feature directions) under identical settings: we intervene on a single target layer and sweep steering strength over nine values $\alpha \in \{-2.0,-1.5,\ldots,2.0\}$.
-For macro-steering, the steering direction is the residual-stream normalized foundation concept vector.
-For micro-steering, we intervene on the selected SAE feature directions at the same layer with the same $\alpha$ sweep.
+\paragraph{Steering configuration.} We evaluate each model under the same inference-time intervention used in our main steering experiments.
+Steering is applied at each model's selected best layer $L^*$ (Section~\ref{appx:Steering}), with the relative perturbation ratio swept over an extended grid

+which extends beyond the main-text grid ($|\rho| \leq 0.20$) by an additional $\pm 0.2$ on each side, allowing us to characterize the onset of capability degradation.
+For each $\rho$, the absolute coefficient is $\alpha_\ell = \rho \cdot \bar{r}_\ell$, the steering direction is the residual-stream normalized foundation concept vector, and the calibration $\bar{r}_\ell$ is identical to that used in the steering tasks.

 \paragraph{Logit-based multiple-choice scoring.} To obtain deterministic and reproducible measurements, we score MMLU in a logit-based manner rather than via free-form generation.
-For each question, we perform a single forward pass and extract the logits of the option tokens (A, B, C, D) at the final position.
+For each question we perform a single forward pass and extract the logits of the option tokens $(A, B, C, D)$ at the final position.
 We then compute a softmax over these four logits to obtain option probabilities,

 and predict the answer by